Updated on March 9, 2017

 You will also notice the photos at the bottom titled “Human DP Spheres”.
-In these experiments human dermal papillae cells were cultured in 3D environments and the JAK inhibitor drugs were added to the cultures to see what kind of effect they would have on the hair follicle growth process.
+In these experiments, human dermal papilla cells were cultured in 3D environments and the JAK inhibitor drugs were added to the cultures to see what kind of effect they would have on the hair follicle growth process.
 Check out that tofacitinib photo, quite impressive.
 See “Joseph’s Thoughts” later in this article for a potential application of this treatment approach.
 Hint: Rapunzel.

 – Dr. Christiano mentions in one of the articles online that “The surprise was when we started using the drugs on alopecia areata patients, when we used them topically the hair grew back much faster and more robustly than it did orally.”
 That means that topical JAK inhibitors have already been tested on humans.
 Another article mentions at the bottom, “It remains to be seen if JAK inhibitors can reawaken hair follicles that have been suspended in a resting state because of androgenetic alopecia (which causes male and female pattern baldness) or other forms of hair loss.
 So far, all the experiments have been conducted in normal mice and human follicles.
 Experiments to address hair follicles affected by hair loss disorders are under way.”
 The wording of that paragraph leads me to believe that Dr. Chrisiano and colleagues may have begun pilot studies testing JAK inhibitors in humans with androgenic alopecia, which is of course, a good thing.

 – These fascinating JAK inhibitor drugs have a multi-faceted affect on hair follicles.
 Here are some descriptions of their methods of action from the published study: